11 Surprising Signs Your Partner is a Keeper

 You talk about safe sex

 If the two of you can have an open and honest conversation about birth control and safe intercourse, that means he takes responsibility for his own health and that of others.
 You should also be able to tell him if sex is painful.
 “Good communication is the cornerstone of all relationships,” says Neely Steinberg, a dating coach and personal image consultant.
 “So if he’s willing to engage in a conversation about what some might consider a difficult or awkward subject, then it’s a good sign he’ll be able to talk about other issues that will come up in the relationship.”
 If he won’t talk about his past partners or take an STD test, he might not be emotionally ready to get more physical, says Laurel House, a dating and empowerment coach on E!’s Famously Single.
 And that’s a problem since it’s crucial that you’re comfortable enough with one another to talk about sex before you have it.
 “It’s not something that should carry any amount of insecurity,” says House.
 “We’re talking about your health, your future, your life.
 Literally.”
-Here are some simple ways to improve your sex life.

 He’s eager to meet the parents